-The NCUA correctly states that credit unions have a long, proud history of using similar financial mechanisms to help their members maintain stability in challenging economic times.
-Unlike other financial institutions, credit unions concern themselves more with the financial well-being of their members than generating profit for their shareholders.
+The NCUA correctly states that credit unions have a long and proud history of using similar financial mechanisms to help their members maintain stability in challenging economic times.
+Unlike other financial institutions, credit unions concern themselves more with the financial well-being of their members than generating profit for shareholders, like banks do.
 For more than a century, America’s credit unions have leveraged tools like small unsecured loans, savings clubs and emergency loans to provide a financial security blanket, if you will, for their members.

 COVID-19 and the resulting economic uncertainty have filled 2020 with uncertainty.
 Job losses have many American families counting pennies, while also balancing the challenges of distance learning that limit parents’ options for working outside the home.
 Although we’ve never before faced such a perfect storm as a global pandemic and deep recession (the pandemic recession, as some now call it) occurring at the same time, the history of credit unions in this country is lined with waypoints that align with significant, catastrophic events.
 For example, from the ashes of the twin fires of World War I and the Spanish Flu, the Credit Union National Extension Bureau (CUNEB) was born, establishing credit union oversight at both the state and federal levels.
 And in 1934, as the United States prepared to enter World War II while recovering from the Great Depression, President Franklin D. Roosevelt signed the Federal Credit Union Act (FCUA), codifying the chartering process for federal credit unions.
 In both instances, the US government took steps to ensure the stability and regulation of credit unions, believing in their power to help Americans find their way through uncertain times.
 So while we may not have sailed these particular waters before, this isn’t our first time at sea.